 We followed the same approach as with Trial 1.
-Our goal for baiting duration was again 1 month.
+Our goal for baiting duration was again 1 month, and we used the same 0.005% diphacinone-treated rolled oats deployed in elevated bait stations as in Trial 1.
 However, for Site 2, very heavy and consistent rain for several weeks led to moldy bait and inaccessible field conditions for changing bait when necessary.
 As such, the baiting period for this site was extended to two months.
-For Site 4, we again noted very high roof rat abundance leading to an extended baiting period of 3.5 months.
+For Site 4, we again noted very high roof rat abundance from tracking tunnel visitation leading to an extended baiting period of 3.5 months.
 Bait consumption stabilized at a low level at that point, leading to the cessation of baiting at that site.